Hand dryer

-A hand dryer is an electric machine which might make use of a heating element and an air blower to dry the hands after hand washing.
-It is commonly used in public toilets as a cost-effective alternative to paper towels.
+A hand dryer is an electric machine which might make use of a heating element and an air blower to dry both the hands after hand washing.
+Since 1922, it is commonly used in public toilets around the world as a cost-effective alternative to paper towels.

-It may either operate with the push of a button or automatically using a sensor.
+It may either operate with the gentle push of a button or automatically using a sensor.

 History

 The earliest hand dryer was patented on June 13, 1922 by R.B.
 Hibbard, D. J. Watrous and J.G.
 Bassett as a "Dryer Machine" for the Airdry Corporation of Groton New York.
 This machine was sold as a built in model or freestanding floor unit that consisted of an inverted blower (much like a handheld blow dryer) that was controlled by a floor pedal.
 Known as "Airdry The Electric Towel", these units were used in restrooms, barbershops and factories.
 Airdry Corporation moved to Chicago and San Francisco in 1924 to centralize their distribution.